Southend Pier Railway: History

 Over the six years from 1893, traffic on the pier had developed to the point where another two trains were needed.
 At the same time, in 1899, a second generator was provided and the passing loop extended.
-However, in 1902, Southend Corporation established its own generating station in London Road and the pier plant became redundant and was disposed of.
+However, in 1902, Southend Corporation established its own generating station in London Road and the pier plant became redundant and was removed.
 The new supply was at 500 V DC; so the four motor cars were refitted with new motors rated at 18 hp each.
-The trains were made up to four cars each by the purchase of four new trailer cars from the Falcon Works at Loughborough.
-Two of these were purchased by the Volk's Electric Railway in Brighton when they became redundant in 1949.
-They were converted into motor cars numbered 8 and 9.
-These cars continued to operate in Brighton until the late 1990s, when they were again retired.
-Car 8 was returned to Southend to join the Southend Pier Museum collection, and car 9 is on display at the South Downs Heritage Centre at Hassocks.
+The trains were made up to four cars each by the purchase of four new trailer cars from the Falcon Works.
+Trains were extended to five cars in 1909, when the motors were replaced by British Thomson-Houston 27 hp motors, and to seven in 1913/14, when a second 27 hp motor was fitted to each motor car.
+Each train consisted of a non-driving motor in the middle, with three trailers and three driving trailers, although the precise order in which they were marshalled is not documented.
+The motor cars and two of the driving trailers were enclosed, while the rest of the formation consisted of toastrack vehicles.
+There were also two double-ended single cars for use in the winter, which had 18 hp motors and seating for 30 passengers, some of it enclosed but some of it open.
+Two service vehicles were also used on the line, one to carry luggage and stores, and the other fitted with a water tank.